by Joe Gorman

 In short, this Colt Competition needs nothing, no matter what role you have in mind for it.
 That’s not to say there aren’t aftermarket accessories out there that can make even this great 1911 better.
 For example, I like 10 round magazines more than the factory 9-rounders because, there’s one more round!
 I also would like a second barrel that would allow me to shoot 9mm.
 I also decked out my test gun with Altamont rosewood, double-diamond Colt Medallion grips for a traditional look and an arched mainspring housing from Colt.

 I ordered a Bar-Sto semi-fit barrel and hoped that I might get lucky and it would just drop in.
 Well, it didn’t drop in.
 So off to Bar-Sto it went to be fitted.
+All come fitted with link, pin and bushing.

 It would be hard to top the first group I shot through the factory match barrel.
 After I installed the Bar-Sto 9mm barrel I was rewarded with a tight 2-inch group fired from 10 yards with Winchester 9mm PDX ammo.
 Considering it was me behind the trigger, that’s really good!
 The 9mm Bar-Sto barrel was expertly fitted and ran reliably.
 This offers me a truly flexible solution to shooting more than one caliber in this Colt Competition.